Biologicals/Biologicals/README.md

 # 👋 Hi, I’m @Biologicals
-- 👀 I’m interested in ...biopharmaceutical industry, drug development, and etc.
+- 👀 I’m interested in drug development, process dev., quality control, biopharmaceutical industry, business administration, and etc.
 - ✨ Studied biochemical and structural biology.
-- 🌱 I’m currently learning .../
+- 🌱 I’m currently learning business administration/
-- 💞️ I’m looking to collaborate on .../
-- 📫 How to reach me .../

 <!---
 Biologicals/Biologicals is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.